Scramjet: The Aircraft

-Initial propulsion requirements

 A scramjet cannot produce efficient thrust unless boosted to high speed, around Mach 5, although depending on the design it could act as a ramjet at low speeds.
 A horizontal take-off aircraft would need conventional turbofan, turbojet, or rocket engines to take off, sufficiently large to move a heavy craft.
 Also needed would be fuel for those engines, plus all engine-associated mounting structure and control systems.
 Turbofan and turbojet engines are heavy and cannot easily exceed about Mach 2–3, so another propulsion method would be needed to reach scramjet operating speed.
 That could be ramjets or rockets.
 Those would also need their own separate fuel supply, structure, and systems.
-Many proposals instead call for a first stage of droppable solid rocket boosters, which greatly simplifies the design.
+A number of proposals instead call for a first stage of droppable solid rocket boosters, which greatly simplifies the design.

-Testing difficulties

 Unlike jet or rocket propulsion systems facilities which can be tested on the ground, testing scramjet designs uses extremely expensive hypersonic test chambers or expensive launch vehicles, both of which lead to high instrumentation costs.
 Tests using launched test vehicles very typically end with destruction of the test item and instrumentation.

-Advantages and disadvantages for orbital vehicles

-Propellant
+Orbital vehicles

 An advantage of a hypersonic airbreathing (typically scramjet) vehicle like the X-30 is avoiding or at least reducing the need for carrying oxidizer.
 For example, the Space Shuttle external tank held 616,432.2 kg of liquid oxygen (LOX) and 103,000 kg of liquid hydrogen (LH_{2}) while having an empty weight of 30,000 kg.
 The orbiter gross weight was 109,000 kg with a maximum payload of about 25,000 kg and to get the assembly off the launch pad the shuttle used two very powerful solid rocket boosters with a weight of 590,000 kg each.
 If the oxygen could be eliminated, the vehicle could be lighter at liftoff and possibly carry more payload.

 On the other hand, scramjets spend more time in the atmosphere and require more hydrogen fuel to deal with aerodynamic drag.
 Whereas liquid oxygen is quite a dense fluid (1141 kg/m3), liquid hydrogen has much lower density (70.85 kg/m3) and takes up more volume.
 This means that the vehicle using this fuel becomes much bigger and gives more drag.
 Other fuels have more comparable density, such as RP-1 (810 kg/m3) JP-7 (density at 15 °C 779–806 kg/m3) and unsymmetrical dimethylhydrazine (UDMH) (793.00 kg/m3).